jamesquinlan/principles-programming-languages/README.md

 # Programming Languages Principles and Concepts

 The course introduces and covers the fundamental concepts of programming languages by describing the design of various language constructs, examining the design choices for these constructs, and comparing design alternatives.
-In addition, it describes principles and techniques of the high-level programming language specification, including syntax and semantics, and implementation methods.
+In addition, it describes principles and techniques of high-level programming language specification, including syntax and semantics and implementation methods.
 Languages are considered formal constructs representing computable functions, and the course presents the primary results of computability theory.
 Methods of recognition for regular and context-free languages, the functional alternative to the state-based imperative paradigm, parse trees as control constructs, and concurrent programming synchronization primitives are also covered.

 Introduction to the fundamental concepts of formal languages and the evolution and characteristics of major programming languages.
 Topics include finite-state automata, regular expressions, parsing, syntax and semantics, scope and binding, and abstract data types.